vesper-framework/vesper/docs/typescript/getting-started.md

 });
 ```

-Here we told our app to run on `3000` port and we registered our controller, entity and GraphQL schemas.
+Here we told to the framework to register our controller, entity, GraphQL schemas and run app on port `3000`.
-Now its time to compile our application and run it.
+Before running application we need to compile it.
 Create a `tsconfig.json` file and put following configuration:

 ```json